 1. Parentheses (singular - "parenthesis") are used, as in this sentence, when commas or dashes would not be enough.
-Sometimes it is difficult to be dogmatic, but usually, if the parenthetical phrase does not flow with the sentence, or the meaning of the sentence would not change if it were missing, then parentheses should be used:
+Usually, if the parenthetical phrase does not flow with the sentence, or the meaning of the sentence would not change if it were missing, then parentheses should be used: